ATCC-Bioinformatics/genome_portal_api/README.md

 This is like legendary mode...There is much more data behind each genome, but reporting on it for most use-cases is challenging for brevity.
 We are working on a wiki to explain each metadata field in the JSON, but feel free to raise an issue if you need help!
 * #### id:

 Bread and butter!
-One of the most-used cases in the past API behavior, this output is strictly a list of IDs, so that each list entry is the ATCC catalog number followed by the genomeID. ex( ['ATCC 10536:996d977f03724ce6', ...])
+One of the most-used cases in the past API behavior, this output is strictly a list of IDs, so that each list entry is the ATCC® catalog number followed by the genomeID. ex( ['ATCC 10536:996d977f03724ce6', ...])

 </details>  <br />

 # Functions <a name="functions"></a>
 ## search_product() <a name="search_product"></a>
-**The `search_product()` function is intended to give an exact match to an ATCC Catalog number / product ID.**
+**The `search_product()` function is intended to give an exact match to an ATCC® Catalog number / product ID.**
 The product id used in this function must be an **exact** match to return results.
 Expected output of this function is a single item list, signifying the matched genome for that catalog number.
-This function mimics the GUI ability of using the "Search for a genome" bar on the ATCC Genome Portal set to the "Catalog Number" filter.
+This function mimics the GUI ability of using the "Search for a genome" bar on the ATCC® Genome Portal set to the "Catalog Number" filter.

 <details markdown="1">
 <summary>Usage</summary>

 ```
-search_product() is intended for EXACT matching of ATCC product numbers.
+search_product() is intended for EXACT matching of ATCC® product numbers.
-This mimics the function of using the search bar on the ATCC Genome Portal set to CATALOG NUMBER
+This mimics the function of using the search bar on the ATCC® Genome Portal set to CATALOG NUMBER

 --------- USAGE ---------
 Required arguments: